 Beneficiary-designated retirement accounts reachable?
 No (passes outside probate)

-Hardship waivers Two forms under 55 Pa.
+Hardship waivers Primary-residence and income-producing-property under 55 Pa.
 Code § 258.10

 Common Pitfalls in Medicaid Pennsylvania Estate Recovery Planning

-9. Misunderstanding the surviving-spouse deferral as a permanent waiver.
+9. Misunderstanding the surviving-spouse postponement as a permanent waiver.
 The deferral protects assets only during the surviving spouse's lifetime.
 If the surviving spouse does not retitle deferred assets before death, those assets may flow into the surviving spouse's probate estate and become recoverable then.

 Frequently Asked Questions